 My name is Fei Dai (戴飞).
-I'm a Postdoctoral fellow in the Division of Geological and Planetary Sciences at Caltech.
-I obtained my PhD in physics from MIT under the supervision of Prof. Josh Winn.
+I'm a NASA Sagan fellow in the Division of Physics, Mathematics, and Astronomy at Caltech.
+Previously I obtained my PhD in Physics from MIT under the supervision of Prof. Josh Winn.

-Picture on the right was taken in Jan 2017 at Salar de Uyuni, Bolivia.
+Picture on the right was taken at Salar de Uyuni, Bolivia.